 After opening the RBS app, select “Manage my card”, and then “Card payment controls”.
 Here you can enable or disable gambling transactions on your cards.

-With Natwest, you can toggle a block to gambling payments.
+Users can block gambling payments at Natwest by utilizing the bank’s card controls feature.
 However, you won’t be able to undo this for 48 hours.
 You are also notified when this toggle is turned on or off.

 MBNA offers the ability to freeze and unfreeze gaming payments on your account.
 Additionally, you can use the Online Card Services to keep track of your bills and spending.

 With Santander’s banking App, you can manage your Mastercard cards.
-You can freeze all transactions in general, or block specific types of transactions, like gambling, international, and others.
+You can freeze all transactions using Santander app, or block specific types of transactions, like gambling, international, and others.

 Monzo allows users to block gambling transactions using the app.
 However, unlike other banks, to unblock your account, you need to speak to the support team.
 They will use the conversation to evaluate if your situation has changed.